mrnyby/i2wd-workshop/css-basics.md

 __Everything__ is a box.
 Right click on this text and click `Inspect Element`.
 In your dev tools, hover your mouse over the `<p>` element that contains this text and notice the box that appears around this paragraph.
 That highlighted box is this specific `<p>` element and all of the space that it occupies.

 Hover over other elements.
 It's a box.
 Inspect the round GitHub logo at the top of the screen.
 Even _that_ is a box.
-Go to Amazon or Facebook and inspect away.
-All boxes.
-Boxes all the way down.

 ### Display